Admission, Tuition and Financial Aid

 Summer Admission - May 1st

-Information about the Professional Counseling Program's curriculum, internship experiences, and exit requirements is available on the MAPC Program website.
+Information about the Professional Counseling program's curriculum, internship experiences, and exit requirements is available on the Professional Counseling website.

-Tuition for the Master of Arts in Professional Counseling is $400 per credit hour for the 2011/2012 academic year.
+Tuition for the Master of Arts in Clinical Mental Health Counseling is $435 per credit hour for the 2013/2014 academic year.

 McKendree partners with Tuition Management Systems (TMS) to offer students an interest-free monthly payment option.
 For an enrollment fee, the billing cost is spread out over the time period that you are taking the courses.
 For more information please contact the Business Office at 537-6868 or go online at http://www.afford.com/.